Interstitial (Nonidiopathic) Pulmonary Fibrosis

 Activity

-Encourage exercise and pulmonary rehabilitation because they may improve a patient's functional status.
+Exercise and pulmonary rehabilitation may confer benefits on functional status.
 However, these activities generally have no effect on disease progression.

 Long-Term Monitoring

-See patients with diffuse interstitial lung disease every 3-6 months.
+Patients with DPLD should be evaluated initially every 3-6 months.
 Order pulmonary function testing every 3-6 months to assess disease progression and response to therapy.
-High-resolution CT scanning is becoming an increasingly important tool in making the initial diagnosis and subsequent assessments of disease progression and/or responses to therapy.
+High-resolution CT scanning is arguably essential to making the initial diagnosis and subsequent assessments of disease progression and/or response to therapy.

 Patients with interstitial lung disease generally are treated in an outpatient setting.
 With advancing disease, progressive respiratory failure, pneumonia, pulmonary embolism, and cor pulmonale may all occur and require hospital admission.
-Bronchogenic cancer occurs with increased frequency.[23]
+Bronchogenic cancer occurs with increased frequency, and close monitoring of lung parenchymal or airway abnormalities can be crucial to early detection.[40]

 The prognosis is variable and depends on the specific diagnosis and clinical, physiologic, and pathologic severity.